 The seventh commandment protects family relationships from a sexual standpoint.
-This study delves into why sexual sins are so destructive and why God wants His children to be chaste and pure.
+Sexual sins are highly destructive, and God wants His children to be pure.

 Scripture holds the divinely ordained institution of marriage in high regard.
 Here is why God considers marriage to be so important to us, society, and His purpose.